MicrosoftDocs/sql-docs/docs/big-data-cluster/quickstart-big-data-cluster-deploy.md

 > [!NOTE]
 > For the CTP 2.0 release do not change the default ports.

-Initialize the following environment variables, they are required for deploying the Aris cluster:
+Initialize the following environment variables, they are required for deploying the Big Data Cluster:

 ### Windows